e2nIEE/PandaModels.jl/docs/src/index.md

 ## Acknowledgements

-We acknowledge our support from the De­part­ment of En­er­gy Ma­nage­ment and Power Sys­tem Ope­ra­ti­on [(e²n)](https://www.uni-kassel.de/eecs/en/faculties/energy-management-and-power-system-operation/home), University of Kassel and Fraunhofer Institute for Energy Economics and Energy System Technology [(IEE)](https://www.iee.fraunhofer.de/en.html)
+This package has been developed as part of the De­part­ment of En­er­gy Ma­nage­ment and Power Sys­tem Ope­ra­ti­on [(e²n)](https://www.uni-kassel.de/eecs/en/faculties/energy-management-and-power-system-operation/home), University of Kassel and Fraunhofer Institute for Energy Economics and Energy System Technology [(IEE)](https://www.iee.fraunhofer.de/en.html).

+The developers thank [Carleton Coffrin](https://www.coffrin.com/), the primary developer of [PowerModels.jl](https://lanl-ansi.github.io/PowerModels.jl/stable/), for his support.